 Alexander Technique Back Pain Study

 Here is yet another study showing how effective the Alexander Technique is for back pain relief.
 The article’s name says it all: Long Term Relief.
-The Alexander Technique provides a long-term solution for back pain because it changes habits; habits that caused the back pain in the first place-habits including how you are sitting and reading this, right now.
-The Alexander Technique is for back pain relief, and neck pain relief..
+The Alexander Technique provides a long-term solution for back pain because it changes long-term habits.
+Our postural habits cause our neck tension and back pain, so the Alexander Technique provides back pain relief, and neck pain relief.

 Long-Term Relief for Lower-Back Pain By Maureen Williams, ND